On the continuum limit of epidemiological models on graphs: convergence and approximation results: Introduction

-where $\alpha \in ]0, 1[$ is a fixed parameter. \end{description} \begin{remark} Note that in the theory of graphons it is often used the so-called $W$-random graph $\mathbb{G}(n,W,n^{-\alpha})$ with adjacency matrix Here, we consider directly the {\it scaled} sparse $W$-random graph $n^{\alpha}\mathbb{G}(n,W,n^{-\alpha})$ since that is the graph capable of approximating the graphon $W$.
-The scaling factor $n^{-\alpha}$ is the so called target edge density of the graph and it does enter in the definition \eqref{gin} of the matrix probability distribution.
-On the one hand, it allows to ensure that the cut-off in the minimum acts only on part of the edges.
-On the other hand, it dictates the level to trim the unbounded graphon $W$.
+The scaling factor $n^{-\alpha}$ is the so called target edge density of the graph and it does enter in the definition \eqref{e:adjr1} of the matrix probability distribution.
+On the one hand, it dictates the level to trim the unbounded graphon $W$.
+On the other hand, it allows to ensure that the cut-off in the minimum acts only on part of the edges.